patwolfe/comp20-pwolfe/landmarks/README.md

-1. I believe all the requirements have been successfully implemented
+1. I believe all the requirements have been successfully implemented.
+I realized after pushing that the commit message about citations in the readme and adding addListener functions was probably too long, so in the future I will try to avoid that.
+I tried to commit every time I added a major feature or fixed a bug, I apologize if more commits were expected.

 2. I recieved TA help when I encountered an issue where the map was not being displayed after initialization and learned it